DHTMLX/docs-suite/docs/form/api/textarea/textarea_focus_event.md

 # focus

-@short: fires when an Input control has received focus
+@short: fires when a Textarea control has received focus

 @signature: focus: (value: string) => void;